mitsuba-renderer/drjit/docs/what.rst

 parallel sample evaluation (indeed, the reason why this project was originally created was to provide the foundation of `Mitsuba 3
 <https://mitsuba.readthedocs.io/en/latest/>`__, a differentiable Monte Carlo
 renderer).
-Over time, Dr.Jit has become a general tool that also supports other kinds of parallel workloads.
+Over time, Dr.Jit has become a general tool that supports many other kinds of parallel workloads.

 This documentation centers around the Python interface, but Dr.Jit can also be